EMR Data Retrieval for Research

 Cohort Discovery is an informatics tool that enables researchers to query a repository of patient information from UC Davis Health patients gathered from multiple sources, including electronic medical records, lab results, and demographic data.
-UC Davis researchers who complete the Cohort Discovery introductory training session (course code: DAHS-ITR-50081) will receive a Login ID and password for Cohort Discovery after completing and submitting the Cohort Discovery Confidentiality Agreement to email@example.com.
+UC Davis researchers who complete the Cohort Discovery introductory training session (course code: DAHS-ITR-50081) will receive a Login ID and password for Cohort Discovery after completing and submitting the Cohort Discovery Confidentiality Agreement (PDF) to firstname.lastname@example.org.

 If you have questions or need assistance with Cohort Discovery, send an email to email@example.com.

 Data Explorer - Retired

 With over six years of service, thousands of queries, and a dataset of over 14 million patients, Data Explorer (also known as University of California Research eXchange, or UC ReX) was taken offline on July 1st, 2019.
 This step was taken in preparation for the adoption of a new national data sharing platform, the ACT (Accrual to Clinical Trials) Network, which will be going live for UC Davis investigators on July 31st.